lemmingapex/ProjectEuler/Problem24/README.md

 Thoughts
 --------
-Used the idea of percentage indexing.
-The first 10th of the numbers start with 0.
-Second 10th with 1, etc.  So if 1000000 is 1000000/10! ~ 0.27557319224, then the first digit should be a 2.
-You can continue this idea to drill down into the digits.
-The floating point math becomes a little nasty, but gives the correct answer in this case.
-Should have used an arbitrary precision library.
+The first 10th of the lexicographic permutations start with 0.
+Second 10th with 1, etc.  So where does 1000000 fall in the series?
+Well there are 10! options for the most significant digit; so the 1000000 position is 1000000/10! (~0.27557319224) percent into the lexicographic sequence.
+The first digit should therefore be a 2.
+You can continue this idea to calculate the remaining digits.
+You can not use floating point arithmetic or data types, as the precision and error would be unreliable and unmanageable.
+Arbitrary-precision integers are therefore used to store numerators and denominators of the fractions.
+Basic arithmetic and modulo arithmetic are then used to evaluate all the percent indexing.

 Run-time
 --------
-Unknown.
+O(10)